justanotherparadox/Calculus/README.md

 There are a few books which I would recommend for interested students.

-I will be giving an order in which a newbie can read and understand the material without breaking the learning curve.
+I will be giving an order to read and understand the material without breaking the learning curve.
 Additional changes will be made from time to time.